RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 </my-anchored-popover>
 ```

-### How it is build
+### How it is built

 I opted to use an anchor element because I believe it’s a good practice to
 display situation information, such as an error message, close to the element
 that triggered the situation.
-This is a specific example of how to utilize a
-popover.
-However, there are several valid reasons why you might not want to use
-an anchor element.

-Let’s discuss a more general aspect of how this web component is constructed.
-There’s a lot of customization you can add to this web component.
+This web component could be extended with a lot of configurations.
 For instance,
-you can specify the relative positioning of the popover with respect to the
+you can add an option that allows you to also position the popover at the top of the
-anchor element.
-You can choose options like top, bottom, etc. While I didn’t
+element.
+While I didn’t include this feature in my design, it’s certainly
-include this feature in my design, it’s certainly something you can do if you
+something you can incorporate if you desire.
-wish.

 ```javascript
 class MyAnchoredPopover extends HTMLElement {